After you have installed Windows, the

 It is very important to install all the critical updates.
 Without these critical updates, you have some important security issues, which need to be fixed as soon as possible.
 Install the critical updates before you visit other websites!
 On the Windows Update website, use one of the above options and install all the High priority updates.
 After you installed the high priority critical updates, restart Windows and visit the Windows Update website again.

-These updates can be massive, especially if service pack 2 is not installed yet.
-If you have SP2 on CD-ROM, you can install it without installing SP1 first.
-SP2 is provided with and auto update function for critical updates (the yellow shield in the system tray) and the Security Center (the red shield in the system tray) which is actually not needed at all.
+These updates can be massive, especially if service pack 3 is not installed yet.
+When SP3 is available on CD-ROM, you can install it without installing SP1 or SP2 first.
+By the way, Windows XP is since SP2 provided with and auto update function for critical updates (the yellow shield in the system tray) and the Security Center (the red shield in the system tray).
 On the page how to optimize the Windows services, you can read how to disable the Security Center.

 If all critical updates are installed, check the optional updates to enhance your Windows system.
 You will find updates for the Media Player, Outlook Express, DirectX .NET Framework and more.
 After you installed the optional Windows updates, reboot and check the Windows Update website again until all needed optional and all critical Windows Updates are installed!